JeffersonLab/hps-mc/README.md

 In the above command insert the full path to your hps-mc installation instead of `hps-mc` or you can copy the python script to the scratch directory.

 ### Documentation
-The source code documentation can be sound [here](https://jeffersonlab.github.io/hps-mc/).
+The source code documentation can be found [here](https://jeffersonlab.github.io/hps-mc/).
 For additional information of how to use the job scripts, refer to the examples directory and the comments in there.

 ### Quick Start Guide